iliailinskii/test-cases/README.md

 It is a good instrument
 * to bring structure to your speech
 * to show visually how you work
-* attract interest to yourself
+* attract interest in yourself

 Thank you if you have read till the end.
-Please, feel free to add your comments, thoughts and share your expirience!
+Please, feel free to add your comments, and thoughts and share your expirience!